Riot Act (album)

 Riot Act is the seventh studio album by American rock band Pearl Jam, released November 12, 2002, through Epic Records.
 Following a full-scale tour in support of their previous album, Binaural (2000), Pearl Jam took a year-long break.
 The band reconvened in the beginning of 2002 and commenced work on a new album.
 The music on the album was diverse, including songs influenced by folk, art rock and experimental rock.
-The lyrics deal with mortality and existentialism, with influence from both the political climate after the September 11, 2001 terrorist attacks and the accidental death of nine fans during Pearl Jam's performance at the 2000 Roskilde Festival.
+The lyrics deal with mortality and existentialism, with influence from both the political climate after the September 11 attacks and the accidental death of nine fans during Pearl Jam's performance at the 2000 Roskilde Festival.

-The band supported the album with a politically charged concert tour in 2003.
+The band supported the album with a politically motivated concert tour in 2003.
 Riot Act was the band's last album of all-new material for Epic.
 The album received mostly positive reviews, and has been certified gold by the RIAA in the United States.